 Examples of dents caused are door prangs and dings, minor body creases and minor bumper dents.
 The use of PDR techniques can also be used to help prepare more heavily damaged panels before going on to use more traditional repair techniques.

 On the whole, PDR is a more popular alternative to the traditional dent repair methods which use paint as it's simply much more cost effective and quicker to do.
 Because repairs don't require painting and curing, this means that the whole Paintless Dent Repair process is generally completed within just a few hours.
 This makes it much more convenient for the customer as they can drive away the same day following a repair job.

 How Is A Paintless Dent Repair Carried Out?

 Paintless dent repair is a skilled job that needs to be carried out by a professional body repair technician.
 Essentially, the damaged panel is pressed and massaged from the inside/behind to carefully force it back into its original shape.
 The technique involves the technician manipulating and molding pieces of metal to precise measurements using a variety of specialist tools in order to repair the dent in the bodywork.

 Using this clever technique allows the dent to be carefully and skillfully pushed out from behind the panel, without needing any paint, back to its original position.

-It may require a few stages of PDR in order to fully restore the body panel, and even then, a repair technician can’t always guarantee 100% perfection with paintless dent repairs as they can’t guarantee that they can fully get them out.
-Although here at Signature, we do have a great success rate with PDR!
+It may require a few stages of PDR in order to fully restore the body panel, and even then, a technician can’t always guarantee 100% perfection with paintless dent repairs as they can’t guarantee that they can fully get them out.
+Although here at Signature, we do have a great success rate with Paintless Dent Repair!

 Paintless Dent Repair is hands down the best method in removing minor dents from vehicles in most situations where the damage is relatively superficial.
 By this we mean where the damage isn't extensive and the paintwork remains fully intact.